Red Right 88: The play

-Trailing 14–12 with less than a minute remaining in the game, the Browns had the ball on the Raiders' 13-yard line and were in position for a potential game-winning field goal.
+Trailing 14–12 with less than a minute remaining in the game, the Browns had the ball on the Raiders' 13-yard line and were in position to kick a potential game-winning field goal.
 Sipe conferred with head coach Sam Rutigliano, who called a pass play, "Red Slot Right, Halfback Stay, 88," and instructed Sipe to "throw it into Lake Erie" (throwing the ball out of play as it was only 2nd down), if the play was anything less than wide open.
 On the next play, Sipe forced a pass to tight end Ozzie Newsome.
 However, it was intercepted in the end zone by Raiders safety Mike Davis, who had cut in front of Newsome's square-out pass route, putting an end to the Browns' season.
-Oakland subsequently advanced to the AFC conference championship, where they defeated the San Diego Chargers and went on to win Super Bowl XV against the Philadelphia Eagles.
+The Raiders subsequently advanced to the AFC conference championship, where they defeated the San Diego Chargers, 34–27 and went on to win Super Bowl XV over the Philadelphia Eagles, 27–10.

 The logic behind trying for the touchdown was that Cockroft, the Browns' placekicker, had previously missed two field goal attempts, had one extra point attempt blocked, and had another aborted following a bad snap.
 In addition, the weather was brutally cold and windy.
 "What many people don't know about that situation is that I was a long way from being 100 percent physically in 1980," Cockroft said in a 2006 interview.
 "I had two herniated discs and needed four epidurals to just get through the season.
 I probably should have gone on IR [the injured reserve list]."
 Cockroft was released by the Browns at the end of their 1981 training camp and retired soon after.
 In an NFL Films retrospective on the game, one of Mike Davis' teammates laughed over the play because Davis (an outstanding tackler and team leader) had notoriously poor hands and had often dropped potential interceptions during his career, only for Davis to make the biggest stop of his career by making a difficult catch during freezing, windy weather when it mattered the most.